Jacob deGrom: Personal life

 DeGrom is from DeLeon Springs, Florida.
 He was raised by his parents, Tony, an AT&T lineman, and Tammy, a customer service representative for a credit card rewards program.
 Tony deGrom built a batting cage in the backyard for his son to practice.
 Jacob deGrom credits his father for his quiet intensity and remembers demanding sessions playing catch in their yard.
 He says his father said to stay humble.
-He is one of three children of Tony and Tammy; his sisters are named Sarah and Jessica.
+He has two sisters, Sarah and Jessica.
 He grew up an Atlanta Braves fan.

 Shortly after graduating from high school deGrom met his wife, Stacey.
 They were married in November 2014 and live in DeLand, Florida.
-They had a son in April 2016, a daughter in February 2018, and another son in June 2023.
+They had a son in April 2016, a daughter in February 2018.
 They have a Morkie, which is a combination of a Maltese and a Yorkie.

 At Stetson, deGrom began to grow out his hair.
 His starts with the Mets led to the trending hashtag on Twitter of "#hairwego".
 DeGrom's hair inspired a promotional "Jacob deGrom Hair Hat" giveaway at Citi Field during the 2016 season.
 After learning that an unnamed major league hitter said that deGrom's hair made it harder to pick up the ball out of his hand, deGrom said in 2016 that he would never cut his hair.
 However, he cut his hair during the 2017–18 offseason, saying that it could add speed to his fastball and also that he was tired of having long hair.